module plfa.part1.Equality where

 open ≡-Reasoning

 This is our first use of a nested module.
-It consists of the keyword module followed by the module name and any parameters, explicit or implicit, the keyword where, and the contents of the module indented.
+It consists of the keyword module followed by the module name and any parameters, explicit or implicit, and the keyword where; this is followed by the contents of the module, which must be indented.
 Modules may contain any sort of declaration, including other nested modules.
 Nested modules are similar to the top-level modules that constitute each chapter of this book, save that the body of a top-level module need not be indented.
 Opening the module makes all of the definitions available in the current environment.

 This is also our first use of a syntax declaration, which specifies that the term on the left may be written with the syntax on the right.
-The syntax x ≡⟨ x≡y ⟩ y≡z inherits the fixity infixr 2 declared for step-≡, and the special syntax is available when the identifier step-≡ is imported.
+The syntax x ≡⟨ x≡y ⟩ y≡z inherits the fixity infixr 2 declared for step-≡-⟩, and the special syntax is available when the identifier step-≡-⟩ is imported.
+Similarly for step-≡-∣.

 Rather than introducing step-≡ with special syntax, we might have declared _≡⟨_⟩′_ directly: